• Skip to main content

 Yeah exactly.
 There was a lot of that, and that made it more of an uphill battle convincing them that even though it seemed counterintuitive to invest more into a tool that clearly wasn’t working, that it was actually the best solution for them to upgrade to Marketing Pro and migrate their site to CMS Pro so we could leverage automation, nurture their audience properly and improve deliverability, and get more control over their website to make quick changes and improve conversions.

-So the Sales Process with us was key here in earning their trust, taking things slow, and really digging into the strategy that would help get them out of spam.
-We spent a lot of time talking about how to manage larger databases, how workflows support marketing efforts, and how they could help solve their deliverability issues without needing to start over with a brand new email sending domain (which someone else had recommended they do).
-But once they understood how the workflows could do things like help manage subscription types, manage ongoing segmentation, improve engagement by resending valuable content until it’s opened, etc. then they were more amenable to the upgrade.
+So the sales process with us was key to earning their trust, taking things slowly, and really digging into the strategy to help them get out of spam.
+We spent a lot of time discussing how to manage larger databases, how workflows support marketing efforts, and how they could help solve their deliverability issues without starting over with a brand-new email-sending domain (which someone else had recommended).
+But once they understood how the workflows could help manage subscription types, manage ongoing segmentation, and improve engagement by resending valuable content until it’s opened, they were more amenable to the upgrade.

 Carrie Gallagher